 Our Loch Eil Outward Bound centre is set in the magnificent Scottish Highlands.
-If you're looking for a new spot for your next school residential, here are just a few reasons why you should go to Loch Eil.
+If you're looking for a new spot for your next residential or learning programme, here are just a few reasons why you should go to Loch Eil.

 1. Be part of the Outdoor Capital of the UK